Madmax2810/ScrapeEase-Web_Scraping_Tool/README.md

 2. **Optional Selector**: Enter an optional CSS selector to target specific elements on the webpage (e.g., `p`, `h1`, `.my-class`).
 3. **Select Data**: Check the options for the type of data you want to scrape (Text, Links).
 4. **Scrape**: Click the "Scrape" button to retrieve content from the webpage.
-5. **Export Results**: Choose the desired export format(s) (PDF, CSV, JSON) and click the "Export Results" button to save the scraped content.
+5. **Export Results**: Choose the desired export format(s) (PDF, CSV, TXT) and click the "Export Results" button to save the scraped content.
 6. **Instructions**: Click the "Instructions" button to access detailed instructions on how to use the tool.

 ## Dependencies